5The application process

 Keep your passport handy, you’ll need it for this step—it’s the only document you need at this stage.

-In the “What would you like to do today” section on the homepage, click on “International Experience Canada.”
-Answer a few questions to see if you’re eligible for a pool in one or more IEC categories.
+In the “What would you like to do today?” section on the homepage, click on “International Experience Canada.”
+Answer a few questions to see if you’re eligible for one or more IEC categories.

-If you are eligible, you’ll have to fill out a ten-minute online questionnaire to see if you meet the criteria to enter the WHP pool.
+If you are eligible, you’ll have to fill out a 10-minute online questionnaire to see if you meet the criteria to enter the Working Holiday pool.
 There are four different sections:

 • Personal details (marital status, citizenship[s], immigration history in Canada)

-• Contact details (email address, preferred official language—English or French—of correspondence)
+• Contact details (email address, preferred official language of correspondence [English or French])

 • Work and education details (fields are prefilled with the answers you provided in the previous sections)